 I am forever grateful for the teachers, coaches, pastors and community leaders who poured into my life and planted seeds of excellence and high expectations.

 I have difficulty saying no to things that I’m passionate about.
 I believe that to whom much is given, much is required.
 I realize that I can’t be in ten places at the same time, though I try.
 I am learning how to manage my plate and “balance the ship” so that I can make it happen!

 The image that represents why I work at Faith Leaders for Excellent Schools:

-In the world of advocacy and policy, women must strike a delicate balance, keep our composure, lead with integrity and confidence….all while wearing a smile and heels!
-I approach my work as the executive director of Faith Leaders for Excellent Schools thoughtfully, being certain to balance the perspectives of various stakeholders across lines of difference, while remaining laser focused on improving educational outcomes for disadvantaged children in Baltimore.
+In the world of advocacy, women must strike a delicate balance, keep our composure, lead with integrity and confidence….all while wearing a smile and heels!
+I approach my work as the executive director of Faith Leaders for Excellent Schools thoughtfully, being certain to balance the perspectives of various stakeholders across lines of difference, while remaining laser-focused on improving educational outcomes for disadvantaged children in Baltimore.